cinnData/DataSci-Summer/[DS-03] NumPy and Pandas.md

 ## Exploring Pandas objects

-The methods `head` and `tail` extract the first and the last rows of a data frame, respectively.
+The methods `.head()` and `.tail()` extract the first and the last rows of a data frame, respectively.
 The default number of rows extracted is 5, but you can pass a custom number.

 ```
 In [26]: df.head(2)